Sign in

 Types of Automotive Oil Seals

-• Rotary Seals: Used in rotating shafts, such as crankshafts and camshafts.
+• Rotary Seals: Specifically designed for rotating shafts like crankshafts and camshafts.

-• Dynamic Seals: Handle applications with axial or radial motion.
+• Dynamic Seals: Capable of handling applications involving axial or radial movements.

 Front Wheel Oil Seal.jpg